Review: Longueville House Restaurant

 Longueville House Restaurant review - the award-winning breakfast in the President's Restaurant

-This is another thing that I loved about the food in Longueville House, all the produce served is given its provenance.
+This is another thing that I loved about the food in Longueville House.
+All the produce served is given its provenance.
 It is clear that they are very proud of the ingredients they use.

-From the breakfast room, you can take in the magnificent curved-ironwork of the Victorian conservatory which was added to the house in 1866 by Richard Turner, the greatest ironmaster and designer of glasshouses of the Victorian era.
+From the breakfast room, you can take in the magnificent curved ironwork of the Victorian conservatory, which was added to the house in 1866 by Richard Turner, the greatest ironmaster and designer of glasshouses of the Victorian era.

 Longueville House Cork review - this is a stunning four-star heritage-listed Georgian property in Mallow Co.
 Cork in Ireland.
 This is the beautiful Turner Victorian Conservatory.